-3.15.2.1 For the manufacture of ropes, wire of round cross-section shall be used with a coating to protect it from corrosion and a tensile strength not less than 1180 MPa.
+3.15.2.1 For the manufacture of ropes wire with a coating to protect it from corrosion and a tensile strength not less than 1180 MPa shall be used.

 3.15.2.2 The organic fibre core of ropes shall be manila, sizal, hemp or synthetic fibre.
 Ropes with the diameter more than 12 mm shall have a core of three strands.